Patton Oswalt: Early life

 Oswalt was born on January 27, 1969, in Portsmouth, Virginia, the son of Carla and Larry J. Oswalt, a career United States Marine Corps officer.
 He was named after General George S. Patton.
-Oswalt is of Italian, Irish, German, English, and Scottish descent.
 He has one younger brother, Matt Oswalt, a comedy writer best known for writing and starring in the YouTube web series Puddin.
 While he was a military brat, his family lived in Ohio and in Tustin, California, before settling in Sterling, Virginia.
 He is a 1987 graduate of Broad Run High School in Ashburn, Virginia.
-He later graduated from The College of William & Mary where he majored in English and was initiated into the Alpha Theta chapter of the Phi Kappa Tau fraternity.
+He later attended the College of William & Mary where he majored in English and graduated with a Bachelor of Arts in 1991, and was initiated into the Alpha Theta chapter of the Phi Kappa Tau fraternity.
+In May 2023, Oswalt was made an honorary Doctor of Arts by William & Mary.
+He lived in San Francisco in the 1990s where he said "It was cheap, so, so cheap, and I was a young, hopeful comedian."